MrSampy/SelfAssessment/Skills/DotNET.md

   - NuGet package management: 🖐️ used
   - Dependency management in .NET: 🖐️ used
   - Dependency Injection in .NET: 🖐️ used
-  - Inversion of Control (IoC): 🎓 known
+  - Inversion of Control (IoC): 🖐️ used
-  - IoC containers in .NET: 🎓 known
+  - IoC containers in .NET: 🖐️ used
-  - Middleware and pipeline configuration: 🎓 known
+  - Middleware and pipeline configuration: 🖐️ used
   - Modular applications: 🎓 known
 - Environment and Tools
   - Command line interface (CLI) tools: 🖐️ used
   - .NET CLI: 🖐️ used
   - Windows Services and Linux Daemons: 🎓 known
   - Hosting and Deployment models: 🎓 known
-  - IIS and Kestrel web server: 🎓 known
+  - IIS and Kestrel web server: 🖐️ used
-  - Environment variables and configuration: 🎓 known
+  - Environment variables and configuration: 🖐️ used
-  - File system I/O operations: 🖐️ used
+  - File system I/O operations: 🙋 explained
   - Multithreading with Task Parallel Library (TPL): 🖐️ used
-  - Performance monitoring and diagnostics: 🎓 known
+  - Performance monitoring and diagnostics: 🖐️ used
 - APIs and Framework Features
   - LINQ: 🙋 explained
   - SignalR for real-time web functionality: 🎓 known